Fired-up, mystery builder defies council

-The builder of a ramshackle structure below the high-water mark inside Nelson's Boulder Bank has thumbed his nose at the city council and kept on building after being told he has to pull it down.
+The builder of a ramshackle structure below high water mark inside Nelson's Boulder Bank has thumbed his nose at the Nelson City Council and kept on building after being told he has to pull it down.

-By yesterday morning he had put on a multi-coloured iron roof, and he worked throughout the day.
+By yesterday morning he'd put on a multi-coloured iron roof and he worked throughout the day.

 He also turned nasty, shouting obscenities and abuse and throwing stones towards a Nelson Mail photographer taken out in a small boat to get some fresh pictures.

 "Our next step under the Resource Management Act 1991 is to seek an enforcement order for its removal from the Environment Court.
-We are also looking at other options under other legislation in conjunction with the Department of Conservation," communications adviser Nan Ward said.
+We are also looking at other options under other legislation in conjunction with the Department of Conservation," said communications adviser Nan Ward.

 The building is a platform on four legs and now has walls and a doorway, and is close to the most northern of the Boulder Bank's historic baches.

-Yesterday morning, an Atawhai resident was watching the scene through a telescope and said a 5 to 6-metre launch and a small inflatable boat were tied up and the man, estimated to be in his late 40s or early 50s, was hard at work.
+Yesterday morning an Atawhai resident was watching the scene through a telescope and said a 5-6 metre launch and a small inflatable boat were tied up and the man, estimated to be in his late 40s or early 50s, was hard at work.

-"He's trimming things off with a saw and throwing bits of wood into the water," the resident said.
+"He's trimming things off with a saw and throwing bits of wood into the water."

-Two weeks ago, a Facebook posting under the name Ben Pearce claimed the structure was "an art project", but the Atawhai watcher said: "There's nothing arty about it at all - not even close."
+Two weeks ago a Facebook posting by someone under the name Ben Pearce claimed the structure was "an art project" but the Atawhai watcher said: "There's nothing arty about it at all - not even close."

 The construction was drawn to harbourmaster Dave Duncan's attention over a month ago and it has concerned the Nelson Rowing Club, which has training in the area.

-The first story about it drew hundreds of comments on Facebook and on Stuff, most supportive and some using it as a platform for humour.
+The first story about it drew hundreds of comments on Facebook and on the Fairfax website stuff.co.nz, most supportive and some using it as a platform for humour.

 "Looks crate to me," said one.